 This Route Nationale is mainly asphalted and easily passable with off-road vehicles.
 It leads from the capital Antananarivo to the northeastern highlands to Anjozorobe.

 If you want to visit Madagascar’s North, you have to drive RN4 from Antananarivo to the direction of Mahajanga.
-This streets leads 570 km to the west of the island.
+This street leads 570 km to the west of the island.
 Nearby Ankarafantsika, RN6 begins.
 Until Ambondromamy, RN4 is paved and well to drive.
 The beginning inside the central highlands is curvy and leads through very hummocky, bleak regions.

-The more you come into the north, the worse becomes the street, until it is hardly a bad forest path.
-During rainy season, RN5 transmutes into an impassable mudslinging, in which trucks sink in until the roof and even Unimogs cannot pass.
+The more you come into the north, the worse becomes the street, until it is hardly a bad sand path.
+During the rainy season, RN5 transmutes into impassable mudslinging, in which trucks sink in until the roof and even Unimogs cannot pass.
 Between the track sections, there are many ferries only fit for scrap, for which you have to bring your own car batteries and gasoline.
-In the northern parts behind Manompana, you have to cross several self-built instable wooden bridges, sand sections on beaches and laterite hills smooth as a mirror.
-Only very experienced off road drivers can deal with RN5, and you have to bring your own car mechanic as well as any kind of spare parts for your 4×4.
+In the northern parts behind Manompana, you have to cross several self-built instable wooden bridges, sand sections on beaches, and laterite hills smooth as a mirror.
+Only very experienced off-road drivers can deal with RN5, and you have to bring your own car mechanic as well as any kind of spare parts for your 4×4.
 How much time you need on RN5 from one village to the next cannot be proposed due to the many unexpected but probable problems on the street.